sveltejs/kit/documentation/docs/00-introduction.md

 SvelteKit is an application framework for building web apps using Svelte components.

-Build modern state-of-the-art web apps that fully embrace the serverless paradigm with a great development experience.
+With SvelteKit you can build modern state-of-the-art web apps that fully embrace the serverless paradigm with a great development experience.

-Under the hood SvelteKit is made up of multiple things, hence the name "kit".
-It's a rendering engine for SSR and CSR, a client-side runtime for client-side routing and CSR, and a toolchain for development.
+SvelteKit is made up of parts, hence the name "kit".
+It contains a rendering engine for SSR and CSR, a client-side runtime for client-side routing and CSR, and a toolchain for development.

 (If you need a quick reference on these words, check out the [glossary](#appendix) in the appendix.)

 ### Features

 - [server-side rendering](#appendix-ssr)

     For the initial page, the user is served a server-side rendered version of the page.

 - [prerendering](#appendix-prerendering) or dynamic SSR

     The server-side rendered version of a page is prerendered at build-time or rendered dynamically at request-time depending on the [adapter](#adapters) used.

 - [client-side routing](#appendix-routing)

     After the initial page load of the server-side rendered page, a client-side runtime takes over.
 Further navigation to subsequent pages is handled by the client-side router serving a client-side rendered version of the pages.

 - [highly configurable](#rendering)

     Rendering can be configured on a per-page or per-app level.

 - [service workers](#service-workers)

     Service workers to make a PWA with offline support.

 - code-splitting

     Per route code-splitting for JS and CSS.

 - prefetching

     Prefetching for pages right before the user initiates navigation.

 - tooling

     An integrated development server with built-in hot module reloading and error overlays.
-TypeScript support.
+TypeScript support out of the box.

 ### Getting started